bamit99/Impaired_Tools/ScrapegraphAI/Readme.md

 # Intelligent Web Scraper with GUI

 This project is an advanced web scraping tool that combines the power of AI-driven content extraction with a user-friendly graphical interface.
 It allows users to scrape multiple websites simultaneously, guided by custom prompts for targeted information retrieval.
+The project is based on existing Modules provided @ https://github.com/ScrapeGraphAI/Scrapegraph-ai
+Please make sure to install the needed package from the above URL before proceeding to use this Python Code.

 ## Features